 The main antagonist of Partners In Time.
 She led the Shroob invasion of Mushroom Kingdom in a bid to find a new home for her race as theirs was in danger or dying.
 When Princess Peach traveled in time to visit the Mushroom Kingodom, Princess Shroob captured her in a bid to take over the Mushroom Kingdom of the present, an act that unfortunately put her in the crosshairs of the Mario Bros.

 A Glass of Chianti: As the picture shows, she is occasionally seen drinking a strange beverage.

 Aliens Speaking English: Averted.
 Like the rest of the Shroobs, she speaks their language.
 Though at later points of the game, her speech is translated via parenthesis.

 Hair-Trigger Temper: Princess Shroob has a bit of a short fuse and gets mad when things don't go her way.
 And when the gang shoots down her mothership and destroys the tower made in her image, she completely loses it.

-Knight of Cerebus: She has very few comedic traits and not only manage's to take over the Mushroom Kingdom of the past, but nearly take over the present Mushroom Kingdom.
+Knight of Cerebus: She has very few comedic traits and not only manages to take over the Mushroom Kingdom of the past, but very nearly does the same to that of the present.